The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 GrandPad Central, the device’s hub for loved ones, serves as a barrier against online scams and identity theft.
 Family administrators can manage the GrandPad’s contacts and internet access to keep the user safe.
 This is very important for those with dementia, who might not recognize a scam or unsafe website.
 It’s also a place where family and friends can share content with the user and stay connected.

 I was disappointed to see that the GrandPad doesn’t have hearing aid compatibility.
-Many seniors depend on hearing aids to use mobile devices.
-However, this doesn’t mean you should write the GrandPad off.
-I found that the tablet has a very loud, adjustable speaker, which might be suitable for those with mild hearing loss.
+Many seniors depend on hearing aids to use mobile devices, but that doesn’t mean you should write off the GrandPad.
+I found that the tablet has a very loud, adjustable speaker, which may be suitable for those with mild hearing loss.
 I listened to some jazz music on the GrandPad, and I could hear it from the other side of the house!

-Consumer Cellular currently sells the GrandPad for $299, making it the second-most-expensive device on this list.
+Consumer Cellular currently sells the GrandPad for $299, making it the second most expensive device on this list.
 It’s more than twice as expensive as the Jitterbug Smart4.
 It also requires a $40-per-month subscription, which comes with unlimited data.
-However, we believe this cost is worth it for the GrandPad’s simplicity, large screen, and security features.
+We believe the cost is worth it for the GrandPad’s simplicity, large screen, and security features.
 You can learn more about our experience in this year’s GrandPad review.

 Pros & Cons:Pros About Consumer Cellular GrandPad